keepthrifty/keepthrifty.github.io/_posts/2017-07-03-nothing-new-year-month-six-update.md

 ![Overall spending $4,780.56]({{site.url}}/img/posts/2017-07-03-nothing-new-year-month-six-update/nny-month-six-spending.png)

 After a few big expensive months remodeling our house, our spending came down last month and thankfully has continued to drop this month.
-Next month will have our "new normal" as we move into the apartment and settle into rent payments and see what life without a mortgage is like :)
+Next month we'll have our "new normal" as we move into the apartment and settle into rent payments and see what life without a mortgage is like :)

 In the meantime, here's a detailed category-by-category look at what we spent this month: